 The focus of international law has traditionally been inter-state relations.
 But this classic conception fails to adequately deal with contemporary circumstances.

-If the international community maintains a positive, critical role and domestic pushes for human rights are legitimised by international law, human rights have the potential to be universal.
+If the international community maintains a positive role and domestic pushes for human rights are legitimised by international law, they could yet become universal.

 Despite the US’ claims of self-defence and terrorist eradication, it can be argued that the NATO invasion of Afghanistan in October 2001 was not legal under international law.

 Japan and China reacted differently to pressure from the West in the 19th century: Japan opened trade with the West and modernized successfully, neither of which China did.